pdidev/pdi2sensei/README.md

 ### Runtime dependencies

-For actually running ALYA with pdi2sensei, there are additional requirements:
+For actually running a simulation with pdi2sensei, there are additional requirements:
 - You will need [ ADIOS2 ](https://adios2.readthedocs.io/en/latest/setting_up/setting_up.html) with at least `ADIOS2_USE_SST` enabled.
 - Additionally, you will need [ ParaView ](https://github.com/Kitware/ParaView/blob/master/Documentation/dev/build.md) with Catalyst support, enabling `PARAVIEW_CATALYST` and `PARAVIEW_CATALYST_PYTHON`.
   - The last official Sensei release (v3.2.1) only supports up ParaView 5.7